jentery/391/index.md

 ## Action and Adventure

 What are action and adventure?
 How do they behave?
-How do they correspond with the "silent protagonist," "pacifist modes," and the use of platforms?
+How do they correspond with the "silent protagonist," "pacifist modes," "loops," flow, and the use of platforms?
 We'll talk about inventory management and "ludonarrative dissonance," too.

 Examples: *Chicory: A Colorful Tale*, *Hollow Knight*, and *Outer Wilds*

 ## Horror

 What's horror?
 How does it behave?
-How do they correspond with the use of "acousmatic sound," ambiences, photorealism, and "quick time events"?
-Horror will also be a chance for us to consider the design of views and perspectives (first-person, second-person, third-person, isometric).
+How does it correspond with the use of "acousmatic sound," ambiences, photorealism, and "quick time events"?
+Horror will also be a chance for us to consider cameras and the design of views (first-person, second-person, third-person, and isometric).

-Examples: *Resident Evil*, *Bogeyman*,
+Examples: *Resident Evil*, *Bogeyman*, *Amnesia*, and *Detention*

 ## Gothic

 What's the Gothic?
 How does it behave?
-How does it correspond with ?
-We'll also engage the Gothic through questions of agency, including player choices
+How does it correspond with the "cruel teacher," the grotesque, architecture, and lighting?
+We'll also engage the Gothic through questions of agency, including choice, fear, and the ludicrous.

-Examples: *Elden Ring*, *Sunless Sea*, and *Limbo*
+Examples: *Elden Ring*, *Sunless Sea*, *Castlevania*, and *Limbo*

 ## Historical Fiction

-simulation, strategy, and resource management?
+What's historical fiction?
+How does it behave?
+How does it correspond with simulation, strategy, record-keeping, memoir, and "resource management"?
+Historical fiction will also create a space for us to consider the roles of hegemony and educational "backdrops" in games.

-Examples: *Civilization*,
+Examples: *Civilization*, *Assassin’s Creed*, *The Oregon Trail*, and *Sunset*

 ## Romance

 What's romance?
 How does it behave?
+How does it correspond with dialogue options, gifting, dating sims, and the inclusion of "minigames"?
+Romance will be an opportunity for us to revisit a lot of the norms or assumptions at play in other genres, such as fantasy, mystery, adventure, and the Gothic.

-Examples: *Mass Effect*, *Birdland*,
+Examples: *Mass Effect*, *Birdland*, *Hades*, *Dream Daddy*, *Coffee Talk*, and *Stardew Valley*

 ## Comedy

-## Memoir
+Wait . . . comedy?
+In the context of games and interactive fiction?
+How does it behave?
+How does it correspond with surprise, failure, modding, banter, and "making your own fun"?
+Comedy will also be one of those opportunities to revisit our discussions this term.

+Examples: *WarioWare*, *The Sims*, and *Marvel's Guardians of the Galaxy*

 ## What Genre?

+Games and interactive fiction are often associated with their own genres: Metroidvania, Soulslike, roguelike, 4X, sandbox, idle, and cozy games, for instance.
+But we'll end this course with a discussion of when and why particular works seem to resist genrefication.

-Examples: *Howling Dogs*, *Unpacking*, and
+Examples: *Howling Dogs*, *Unpacking*, *Inscryption*, *Psychonauts 2*, and *Umurangi Generation*